Good News for People Who Love Bad News: Note

 The B-side "I've Got It All (Most)" of "Float On" is included between "Bury Me with It" and "Dance Hall" (Track 7) on the dualdisc edition of the album, and as the last track (Track 17) on the vinyl release.
+Japanese edition also have this track as track 7 and also "The Good Times Are Killing Me (Alternate Mix Version)" as last track.